apowers/home/README.md

 *.conkyrc* - Conkey configuration

-*setup.sh* - Install packages that I like.
-Ubuntu/Debian only.
+*setup_home.sh* - Install packages that I like.
+(Ubuntu/Debian, CentOS, Fedora)

 Installation
 ====
 Copy each of the adove files to your home directory.
 Relog or 'source .bashrc' and grin.

     for F in .bashrc .profile .inputrc .vimrc;do wget --no-check-certificate https://raw.github.com/apowers/home/master/$F -O ~/$F;done

 Tested on Ubunu, CentOS, and FreeBSD

 For full install:

-wget --no-check-certificate https://raw.github.com/apowers/home/master/setup.sh -O ~/setup.sh;sudo sh ~/setup.sh
+    wget --no-check-certificate https://raw.github.com/apowers/home/master/setup_home.sh -O ~/setup_home.sh;sudo sh ~/setup_home.sh

 Features
 ====
-Many features not listed here, read the comments.
-Enables emacs style CLI editing.
-Enables the vim editor with many useful features.
-Enables the less pager with some useful features.
+* Configures Bash profile, Vim, etc.
+* Install ruby and python development libraries.
+* Install Docker and Vagrant

 The look of your prompt is a very personal thing for most people.
 This prompt tries to strike a balance between brevity and usefullness.

     [exit-code](HH:MM:SS)user@host:directory/#>

-If you are in a git repository it will show you which branch you are on.
+If you are in a git or hg repository it will show you which branch you are on.

     [0](00:00:00)user@host:directory/{branch}$>